Grain Industry Funds

 • how the industry and grain growers will be kept informed of the activities.

-The latest management plans were released at a public meeting on 16 May 2023:
+The latest management plans were presented at a public meeting on 18 August 2025.
+See the presentation slides ( PDF 2.2 MB ).

 Annual reports